noradno/landflak_shinyapp/ui_text.md

 ##### Content

-The country snapshot reports provide statistical overviews of development aid (ODA) to recipient countries.
+The country snapshot provide statistical overviews of development aid (ODA) to recipient countries.
 Each snapshot includes:

 -   The largest OECD DAC donor countries of development aid to the recipient country